Skip to main content

 Physical Discomfort and Reduced Capacity

-Low testosterone directly impacts body composition, leading to a decrease in and an increase in body fat.
+Low testosterone directly impacts body composition, leading to a decrease in muscle mass and an increase in body fat.
 This shift makes physical activity more difficult and less rewarding.
 The body is weaker, recovery is slower, and the visible results are harder to achieve.
 This creates a negative feedback loop where the effort of exercise does not produce the expected positive reinforcement, leading to discouragement and abandonment of the program.

 Intermediate